mort-sh/docs/documentation/Svelte5.md

 ## What you get

-- A good mcp configuration for your project depending on your IDE
+- An MCP configuration for [local](https://svelte.dev/docs/mcp/local-setup) or [remote](https://svelte.dev/docs/mcp/remote-setup) setup
+- A [README for agents](https://agents.md/) to help you use the MCP server effectively

 ## Options